Zululand Rhino Orphanage

 Zululand Rhino Orphanage was created by the Zululand Conservation Trust and Helping Rhinos in response to a poaching incident at our previous orphanage partner in 2017.

-Many rhino orphans have been successfully released back into the wild, where they are closely monitored to ensure they adapt well to their life in the wild.
+To date we have successfully released 16 orphans back into the wild, where they are closely monitored to ensure they adapt well to their life in the wild.
 This monitoring also helps protect them from poachers and other threats to their survival.

 With the help of the parent Game Reserve security and collaboration with the neighbouring local communities, the orphanage is well protected and the location kept secret.